Houston Independent School District: Superintendents

 Former HISD superintendent Rod Paige used the PEER Program.
 Improving scores from its schools have caused a lot of praise from others nationwide.
 Kaye Stripling took over when Rod Paige headed to Washington, D.C. as part of United States President George W. Bush's administration cabinet.
 After Stripling stepped down as the interim Superintendent, Abelardo Saavedra became the superintendent of the district on December 9, 2004.
 Terry Grier became the district's superintendent 2009, followed by Richard A. Carranza in 2016 before standing down in order to become Chancellor of the New York City Schools.
-The current interim superintendent is Dr. Grenita Lathan, having been named as such in March 2018.
+Dr. Grenita Lathan was appointed interim superintendent in March 2018 and left the school district to lead Springfield Public Schools (Illinois) in July 2021.

 Billy Reagan served as superintendent until 1986.
 Joan Raymond began serving that year, and stepped down in 1991.

 Political divisions

 On December 1, 1994, HISD board members voted to divide HISD into 12 numbered geographic districts; of eleven districts, each district had one to three high schools.
 The 12th district was an alternative district.

 Prior to Summer 2005, HISD had 13 administrative districts.
 Originally, the number of districts were to be cut to three, but HISD decided on cutting the number to five in fall 2005.

 As of 2010 HISD schools are organized by elementary, middle, and high school offices.

 Previously schools in Houston ISD were organized into "Regional Districts."
 Each district had its own Regional Superintendent.

 There were five regional districts in Houston ISD: